 All applications to Richmont are reviewed by the Admissions Committee on a rolling basis.
-The Committee reviews all applications from a holistic approach, taking all aspects of the application into consideration.
+The Committee reviews all applications from a holistic approach taking all aspects of the application into consideration.

-Full admission requires that the following conditions be met, that the individual's application package be submitted in its entirety by the deadline, and that the application is approved without reservation by the Admissions Committee.
+Full admission requires that the following conditions be met and that the individual's application package be submitted in its entirety by the deadline, and approved without reservation by the Admissions Committee.